Just for fun, please let me know your answers to the following classic related questions. You’ll find my answers next to the questions below.

 3- You meet someone who refuses to watch old films, especially those made in black and white, what do you say to them?

-My natural desire would be to scream “are you serious!” at them and run away 🙂 In all seriousness though, I would start by asking them why they have such an aversion?
+My natural desire would be to scream “are you serious!” at them and run away 🙂 In all seriousness though, I would start by asking them why they have such an aversion to classic era films?
 Have they ever seen an old film, if so what was it and did they enjoy it?
-I would ask for their favourite genres and recommend a few classic titles.
+I would ask for their favourite genres and recommend a few classic titles to them from those genres.

 4- What are your favourite decades for classic film?